Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Results and Analysis

 \subsection{Distinguishing the magnetic orders of phases A and B}

 In Fig.~\ref{fg:200}, we compare rocking curves for several reflections measured at $T=4$ and 350~K. The (2 0 0) and (0 0 $-2$) peaks of phase A show a large $T$ dependence at nuclear positions, consistent with \gls*{FM} order.
 In contrast, the $T$ dependence of the B peaks is negligible, indicating an absence of ferromagnetism in that phase.
+The widths of the magnetic (2 0 0) and (0 0 $-2$) peaks of phase A are broader than the calculated instrument resolution (horizontal bars in Fig.~\ref{fg:200}) but similar to that of the (2 0 $-2$) nuclear peak, suggesting that the widths are limited by the sample mosaic.

 The AFM peaks identified in previous \gls*{NPD} studies \cite{bert64,andr70} appear at ${\bf Q}=(\frac{2m+1}{2}\, 0\, \frac{2n+1}{2})$ for integer $m,n$ with the constraint that $m+n$ is odd.
 Figure~\ref{fg:mesh}(b) shows a mesh scan for (1.5 0 1.5) indexed on phase A, which does not satisfy the constraint; the finite peak corresponds to the phase B lattice, with indexing ($-1.5$ 0 1.5), which does.
 To determine whether phase A exhibits AFM order, consider the scan along (1.5 0 $L$) in Fig.~\ref{fg:mesh}(c).
 One can clearly see that there is no peak for $L=-1.5$; therefore, we conclude that phase A has FM order but no AFM order.